- Gender and Relationships»

 So continues my series on the aftermath of destruction left in the wake of my being basically abandoned, along with our two wonderful kids, by my long time husband.
 It turns out that the man I spent over half my life with is a very skilled manipulator, controller, and liar.
 In fact, he is so good at being quietly abusive that my extended family and friends didn't even see it happening.
 That may be the most challenging thing about being psychologically abused.
 There are rarely any witnesses.

-Since he left in January 2012, my emotions have been in upheaval.
-This is went on through half of 2013.
 I hope the worst of it is over now.
 I have been shocked, furious, confused, devastated, hopeless, needy, numb, frustrated, and often terrified.
 I have had flickers of hope, of joy, and of comfort, but they don't last.
 What keeps me going is the love I feel for and from my children, my mother, my sister, my family, my friends, and the people here online.
 Almost everyone I've shared with has been incredibly supportive.
 That means so much.

 I am writing for the women who are not as fortunate as myself, in that they have no one to speak for them, validate their true stories of trauma, and may even be afraid to escape.
 Victims of emotional, psychological, and other quiet types of spousal abuse must speak out when they can and help each other.

 The Bruno Mars song "Grenade" hit home for me recently ("I'd Catch a Grenade for Ya, But You Won't Do the Same").
 I've never actually had the need to catch a grenade for anyone, but if someone had thrown one at my husband, I'd like to think I would have caught it (out of bravery, not stupidity, mind you).
 After giving birth to his children, a woman has pretty much already proven she will lay down her life for her man, but if I had needed to reprove my love, I would have.